 PLA is the most commonly used filament.
-It’s a very strong, easy to print and biodegradable material.
+It’s very strong and easy to print material.
 The perfect choice for printing large objects thanks to its low thermal expansion (little to no warping) and for printing tiny parts because of its low melting temperature.

 PLA has a relatively low melting temperature of about 175 degrees Celsius.
 Unlike so-called thermoset materials, PLA can be heated past its melting point multiple times with very little degradation.
 It’s also a very hard material, which also means it tends to be slightly brittle, and once it breaks, it likes to shatter.

-The combination of being both biodegradable and having low-temperature resistance means that it’s not ideal for outdoor use, also because of a low UV-resistance.
+The combination of being both low UV resistance and having low-temperature resistance means that it’s not ideal for outdoor use.

-Even though PLA is biodegradable, and the material on its own is food safe, we do not suggest to repeatedly drink or eat from your 3D prints.
+Even though PLA is the material on its own is food safe, we do not suggest to repeatedly drink or eat from your 3D prints.